 March 2018 - Making our own cleaning products!

 March has seen residents making their own cleaning products for the 'Wee Gallery'.
 Normally, we use lots of single use plastic bottles containing eco cleaner but having done some research have decided to start making our own.
 Apart from the fact that we can reduce the amount of plastic we use it is also good to use less chemicals.
 Our public toilets are reliant on the village septic tank so it is important we do what we can to protect the septic tank from toxic chemicals to enable it to function naturally.
 You never know, maybe we will start selling it - Safe Haven cleaning products!

 Biodegradable Bin Bags

-This week has seen us planning and purchasing stocks for our public toilets which we have been managing since 2015.
-We have prided ourselves on the high standards of cleanliness we maintain but we are not as proud of our track record on the use of single use plastic in the facility.
+February saw residents planning and purchasing stocks for the public toilets which we have been managing since 2015.
+We have prided ourselves on the high standards of cleanliness we maintain but we are not very proud of our track record on the use of single use plastic in the facility.
 After some debate about plastic swing bin liners we have concluded that there is a justifiable need to continue using some sort of liner in our waste bins.
 However, it's not until you start to look that you realise how hard it is to purchase biodegradeable bags.
 Certainly our local supermarkers don't sell anything other than small compostible food bags.
 We therefore obtained some samples from online suppliers and eventually settled on this one which is fully biodegradeable.